This post last updated on November 8th, 2021

 He leads me in paths of righteousness for his name’s sake.

-In Yes or No: How Your Everyday Decisions Will Forever Shape your Life, author Jeff Shinabarger encourages rest, reflection and not leaping from work to work.
+In Yes or No: How Your Everyday Decisions Will Forever Shape your Life, author Jeff Shinabarger talks about exactly that.
+Jeff also encourages rest, reflection, and not leaping from work to work.

 One of the points Jeff makes in this book is, “I wish we encouraged our friends to take times of transition to slow their pacing and find clarity before they move on to another workplace.”
 This is where I find myself asking, “Nice.
 How in the heck is that done?”